Why Did Café del Mar in Cartagena Close and What Replaced It?

 This was on our last visit to Cartagena in July 2024, what I guess will be twilight of Café del Mar’s time as a major attraction.

-Will Something Take Café del Mar’s Place?
+What’s Going to Take Café del Mar’s Place?

 Also, even as the mayor also has taken to calling this the “people’s bastion,” his tweet here about the closure suggests they plan to rent the space again at a higher price with the condition that the area not be cordoned off.

-My Take on Café del Mar’s Closure
+My Thoughts on Café del Mar’s Closure

 I have mixed feelings Cartagena’s Café del Mar being forced to close.